-See the full list of past Award finalists and meet our Career Book Award authors.
+View the full list of Award recipients and finalists for The Australian Career Book Award.

 Applicants must send a copy of their nominated book and the nomination form to both the Award Convenor in Melbourne and the Director of the RSA in Brisbane.
 There is no submission fee.
 Receipt of nominations will be confirmed by email.

 After an initial assessment by the Convenor and the RSA Oceania Director, finalists will be invited to send an extra four copies to the RSA Oceania Director for distribution to the full Award Committee.